SDSilicus/ccda-xslt-vulnerabilities/security-reporting.md

 undeliverable.**

-In ten cases where I was not able to reach a vendor by any of the three channels above, I sent a notification directly through a Web-based contact for on the vendor web site.
+In ten cases where I was not able to reach a vendor by any of the three channels above, I sent a notification directly through a Web-based contact form on the vendor web site.
 This worked in all but one case, where  I received the following message: